invictus-integration/docs-ifa/dashboard/groupmanagement.md

 ![folder1](../images/dashboard/Groups/groupman_1.jpg)

-Click the Sync Groups Icon on the Global Groups page:
+Click the "Sync All Groups" on the Global Groups page:

 ![folder1](../images/dashboard/Groups/groupman_2.jpg)

-Once Synced, set the required groups as enabled to be used for permissions, and click the Save Enabled button:
+Once Synced, set the required groups as enabled to be used for permissions:

 ![folder1](../images/dashboard/Groups/groupman_3.jpg)